Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 1

-Step 1: Recall the Mean Value Theorem (MVT), which states that if a function f is continuous on the closed interval [a, b] and differentiable on the open interval (a, b), then there exists at least one c in (a, b) such that f'(c) = (f(b) - f(a)) / (b - a).
+Step 1: Understand the Mean Value Theorem (MVT).
+The MVT states that if a function f is continuous on the closed interval [a, b] and differentiable on the open interval (a, b), then there exists at least one c in (a, b) such that f'(c) = (f(b) - f(a)) / (b - a).

-Step 2: Check the continuity of f(x) = √(x(1 − x)) on the interval [0, 1].
-Since the square root function and polynomial functions are continuous, and the composition of continuous functions is continuous, f(x) is continuous on [0, 1].
+Step 2: Check continuity of f(x) on the given intervals.
+For the piecewise function f(x), check if it is continuous at the point where the pieces meet, which is x = 2.
+Evaluate the left-hand limit and the right-hand limit at x = 2 to ensure they are equal.

+Step 3: Check differentiability of f(x) on the open intervals.
+For each piece of the function, determine if the function is differentiable.
+For the first piece, f(x) = 2x - 3, check differentiability on (0, 2].
+For the second piece, f(x) = 6x - x² - 7, check differentiability on (2, 3).

 Verified video answer for a similar problem: